DannyelPina/api-orders/README.md

 # ORDERS API

-This is a REST API made as an exersices proposal for a process customer orders by storing data in memory
+This is a REST API made as an exersices proposal for process customers orders.
+The project store data in memory.

 ### Built With